bbottema/email-rfc2822-validator/README.md

 - [#21](https://github.com/bbottema/email-rfc2822-validator/issues/21): Make Jakarta Mail dependency used for parsing (not validation) optional

-NOTE: Jakarta Mail is now an optional dependency, which you need to add yourself, but only if you use the parsing facilities of this library (arther than only the validation function)
+NOTE: Jakarta Mail is now an optional dependency, which you need to add yourself, but only if you use the parsing facilities of this library (rather than only the validation function)

 v2.2.0